 Probate is a court-supervised legal process by which the validity of a will is determined.
 During the probate process, all the property, assets, debts, and claims of the estate are inventoried and tallied.
 Then, all valid claims are settled and the remainder of the estate distributed among the beneficiaries in accordance with the will.
 If that sounds complicated, it is – especially when it involves property that must be sold.
 For it often happens that the decedent’s real estate has to be sold in order to cover debt claims against the estate or so that the proceeds of the sale can be distributed to beneficiaries.
 But selling probate property is a much different animal from a traditional real estate sale.
-That’s why experience matters when choosing a Los Angeles real estate agent for your Los Angeles probate property.
+That’s why experience matters when choosing a Riverside real estate agent for your Riverside probate property.

 Traditional vs. Probate Sale